Bon1138/wiki-brackets-shell/Building-Brackets-Shell.md

 **Linux Users Only** These setup steps (from developer dependencies to Git setup) are automated via a one-line `wget`.
 See details in the [Linux](https://github.com/adobe/brackets-shell/wiki/Building-Brackets-Shell#wiki-linux) section below.

-**Windows XP Users Only** The grunt scripts used by Brackets do not work with paths that have spaces.
-When building on Windows XP, it is important to clone to a folder that doesn't have spaces.
-The default used by GitHub, the GitHub Shell, etc... is `C:\Documents and Settings\<username>\My Documents\GitHub` Using this folder will cause some commands to fail during the grunt setup process.
+**Clone Path Warning** The grunt scripts used by Brackets do not work with paths that have spaces.
+Cloning into a folder will cause some commands to fail during the grunt setup process.
 An issue has been filed for this (https://github.com/adobe/brackets/issues/7181).

-In the interim, to build on Windows XP, Create a folder to clone to in the root directory `C:\GitHub\` so that there are no spaces for the build to choke on.
+In the interim, clone to a folder that doesn't have spaces so that the grunt setup process succeeds.

 ### General Prerequisites